railwayapp/docs/src/docs/reference/errors/enotfound-redis-railway-internal.md

 ## Why This Error Can Occur

-The main reason this error can occur is because your application uses the [`ioredis`](https://www.npmjs.com/package/ioredis) package to connect to the Redis database, or uses a package that uses ioredis as a dependency such as [`bullmq`](https://docs.bullmq.io/).
+This error can occur for a few different reasons, but the main reason this error can occur is because your application uses the [`ioredis`](https://www.npmjs.com/package/ioredis) package to connect to the Redis database, or uses a package that uses ioredis as a dependency such as [`bullmq`](https://docs.bullmq.io/).

 By default, ioredis will only do an IPv4 (A record) lookup for the `redis.railway.internal` hostname.